Animax: Programming

+Animax's programming is dedicated to anime, and it has been acknowledged as the largest 24-hour anime-only network in the world.
+The channel's programming has ranged from television series, to films and original video animations.
+It has also aired imported foreign cartoons that have been dubbed into Japanese.
+Its viewer reach has been quoted as spanning over 89 million homes. across 62 countries and 17 languages.

+The channel has co-produced and exclusively premiered several original anime series, including Ghost in the Shell: Stand Alone Complex and Marvel Anime.

+Other Animax originals include Ultra Maniac, Astro Boy, Hungry Heart: Wild Striker, and Aishiteruze Baby.

+International

 Asia

-Animax launched separate Asian versions of the channel featuring its anime programming within separate networks and feeds in the respective regions and languages beginning in 2004.
+Asian versions of Animax, featuring its programming within separate networks and feeds in their respective regions and languages, were rolled out beginning in 2004.
 The first one was launched in Taiwan and the Philippines on January 1, 2004, and in Hong Kong on January 12, 2004.
 A week later, Animax launched in Southeast Asia on January 19, 2004, featuring its programming within feeds in English audio, as well as Japanese audio, with English subtitling, and other languages in the region, becoming the company's first English-language network.

 On July 5, 2004, Animax India was launched across India and neighboring countries featuring its programming in English.

 On April 29, 2006, Animax started its operations in South Korea, broadcasting separately from Seoul.

+Animax Asia aired their first ever simulcast, Tears to Tiara, on the same time as the Japanese broadcast.
+They would also premiere Fullmetal Alchemist: Brotherhood series, within the same week as Japan.

 In January 2020, Sony sold the South Korean and Southeast Asian Animax channels to former Sony Pictures Television executives Andy Kaplan and George Chien, who have since formed KC Global Media.

 Animax ceased transmissions in Laos, 16 March 2021.
-One year later, Astro shut the channel down on the 1st of January 2022 in Malaysia.
+One year later, Astro shut the channel down on 1 January 2022 in Malaysia.

 Latin America

 Animax was launched in Latin America on July 31, 2005, replacing Locomotion after Sony's purchase from Hearst Corporation and Corus Entertainment, in January 2005.

 Animax Latin America would rebrand in August 2007, coinciding with the premiere of a new adult-oriented programming block named Lollipop.
 Likewise, on March 18, 2008, it was announced that the mobile service Animax Mobile, available on Japan and Australia, was to be launched as well in Mexico and eventually in other Latin American countries.

 Animax Latin America would eventually incorporate live-action programming and was later relaunched as Sony Spin on May 1, 2011, with anime programming retained until March 2012.
-Sony Spin would be discontinued on July 1, 2014 and replaced with a local version of Lifetime.
+Sony Spin would be discontinued on July 1, 2014, and replaced with a local version of Lifetime.